petecliff/picodelared/README.md

 One day I'll try threading the two timers too (as currently the grid update blocks the time update) or maybe adding a button listener to change the display (e.g. toggle 'tween display_mix_1 and display_mix_2).
 Probably some nicer things to add to the display too - e.g. the percent on the top of the bars.

+I read that Wifi probably needs some looking after - e.g. reconnect on drops and possibly only connect when needed to save energy.

 ## Getting this working
 If you've not already, get connection to the Pico working and flash the LED... :-) https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico